Thonny Anderson

-Thonny Anderson da Silva Carvalho (born 27 December 1997), known as Thonny Anderson, is a Brazilian professional footballer who plays as an attacking midfielder for Ferroviária, on loan from Red Bull Bragantino.
+Thonny Anderson da Silva Carvalho (born 27 December 1997), known as Thonny Anderson, is a Brazilian professional footballer who plays as an attacking midfielder and currently play for Tokushima Vortis.

 Club career

 Born in São Paulo, Anderson joined the youth setup of São Paulo FC in 2007, but soon moved to Osasco Audax.
 Although he initially played as a defender at the latter club, he later became a midfielder and started training with the senior team at the age of 16.
 In 2015, he signed for the under-17 team of Cruzeiro.
 Two years later, he captained the under-20 team in their league winning 2017 Brasileiro under-20 campaign and scored three goals in 13 matches.
 In the same year, he also captained Cruzeiro's 2017 Supercopa do Brasil under-20 winning team.

 On 9 January 2018, Anderson was loaned out to Grêmio for the upcoming season.
 Fifteen days later, he made his debut, coming on as a substitute for Pepê in a 3–2 defeat against Avenida, in Campeonato Gaúcho.
 On 18 February, he scored his first goal for the club in a 2–1 defeat against Veranópolis.

 On 9 May 2019, Anderson joined Athletico Paranaense on loan for the remainder of the season.

+After loan five clubs in Série A and Série B respectively, Anderson left from the club after Red Bull Bragantino expire contract in five years since 2020.

+On 5 January 2025, Anderson abroad to Japan for the first time and joined to J2 club, Tokushima Vortis for 2025 season.